 Most forehead lifts are performed through three or four small scalp incisions, each less than one inch long.
 An endoscope—a tiny, pencil-like camera—is inserted through one of the incisions.
 While looking through the endoscope, the doctor inserts an instrument through a second incision and lifts the skin and muscle.
 At the same time, the surgeon removes or alters underlying tissues.
 Eyebrows may also be lifted and secured to a higher position with sutures beneath the skin’s surface.

-This approach is known as an endoscopic brow lift.
+The technique described above is known as an endoscopic brow lift.
 Compared to other surgical approaches, use of the endoscope can have the advantage of smaller incisions, less visible scarring, and an accelerated recovery period.
 As a less invasive technique in brow lift surgery than other methods, the endoscopic brow lift usually results in minimized bruising and swelling post-operatively.
 For some patients, an endoscopic brow lift is not the most effective technique.
 Occasionally, an incision is made across the top of the head from ear to ear, all marks hidden within the hairline.
 This may be a more reliable approach, depending on how thick and heavy the brow is.

 What is Recovery Like for a Brow Lift?